Solar Panel Grants: Grants for Solar PV & Solar Thermal

 Electricity and gas regulator for the UK, Ofgem, will manage the tariff but it is up to the electricity supplier to pay for the generation tariff.

 The amount of money you can receive depends solely on the size of the system; the amount of electricity you generate, and how you generate it.
-For example, if you fit an average-sized 2.5kW photovoltaic solar panel system you will be initially paid 15.44p per kWh generated; same if the system’s installed on a new-build home.
-The tariff rates apply from 1 November 2012 for systems up to 4kW.
+For example, if you fit an average-sized 2.5kW photovoltaic solar panel system you will be initially paid 13.39p per kWh generated; same if the system's installed on a new-build home.
+The current tariff rates apply from 1 April 2014 for systems up to 4kW.

 It’s worth noting that new domestic energy efficiency requirements were introduced in April 2012.
-If a domestic property does not meet these energy efficiency requirements, the Solar PV installation may receive just 9p/kWh.
+If a domestic property does not meet these energy efficiency requirements, the Solar PV installation may receive just 6.16p/kWh.

 Once you've received your certificate, you must then inform your chosen energy supplier that you're eligible to receive the tariff by using your certificate as proof which the supplier can then cross-reference with your installation through the central FIT database.